About Jack Wills

 - Where else are your clothes made?

-Mainly in Europe and the Far East.
-We live by our motto to provide the ‘highest quality goods’, so only use factories that live up to our exacting standards, wherever they are in the world.
+We make clothes in Portugal, Turkey, Lithuania, China and India.
+We live by our motto to provide the 'highest quality goods', so only use factories that live up to our exacting standards, wherever they are in the world.

 - What is Jack Wills’ ethical stance?